clemsos/writings/_quora/2015-08-01-As-of-July-2015-what-are-some-topics-on-Quora-that-need-more-experts.md

 language: en
 title: |
     As of July 2015, what are some topics on
-    Quora that need more experts? - Quora
+    Quora that need more experts?
 ---

 [Social Sciences](http://quora.com/topic/Social-Sciences) and [Human